zwanggd/BilibiliPlaylistController/README.md

 - 🔄 Shuffle: Randomly reorder the playlist
 - ↑↓ Reverse: Reverse the current playlist order
 - ⟲ Reset: Restore the original playlist order

+#### English
+- This extension only works on Bilibili's playlist page, don't forget to turn on auto-play

 ## 中文